 Magical things happen when people gather together.
 Over 60 years ago, a small group of friends gathered in a living room around a piano and established what is now the Phoenix Chorale.
 Now, the Phoenix Chorale invites fans to gather in their living rooms, online, and experience the Phoenix Chorale in a whole new way.

 Aired Saturday, March 6, 2021 at 7:00 pm AZ/MST

 Watch on YouTube >

 Hosted by Artistic Director Christopher Gabbitas, Cosmos takes us on a journey through ancient and modern cultures, with ethereal choral pieces inspired by the beauty of the night sky.
 Enjoy the uplifting voices of the Chorale from the comfort of your home with this broadcast featuring highlights from the Chorale’s Cosmos performances last year, with the exquisite works of composers Johannes Brahms, Ola Gjeilo, Felix Mendelssohn, Morten Lauridsen, and more.

-We conclude our A Season of Hope with LUX, this special broadcast hosted by Artistic Director Christopher Gabbitas, conjures the healing inspiration of light that shines down upon us.
+We concluded our Season of Hope with LUX, this special broadcast hosted by Artistic Director Christopher Gabbitas.
+This concert conjures the healing inspiration of light that shines down upon us.
 With selections from the Phoenix Chorale’s Lux Aeterna held in 2019, the concert includes a gorgeous choral arrangement of Sir Edward Elgar’s Nimrod, along with works by Palestrina, Poulenc, texts by Walt Whitman.
 Other highlights include soloists from the Phoenix Boys Choir joining the Phoenix Chorale for Gabriel Fauré’s evocative Pie Jesu, taken from his Requiem, newly recorded much by the Phoenix Chorale, and more!